History of Steve Witkoff in Timeline

 1995: Expanded into Lower Manhattan

-In 1995, Steven Witkoff expanded his real estate ventures into lower Manhattan, acquiring several inexpensive office buildings.
+In 1995, Steven Witkoff expanded his real estate ventures into lower Manhattan, purchasing several inexpensive office buildings.

 1996: Secured Financing for 33 Maiden Lane

-In 1996, Steven Witkoff secured financing from Credit Suisse First Boston for the purchase of 33 Maiden Lane, a 27-story tower.
+In 1996, Steven Witkoff secured financing from Credit Suisse First Boston for the purchase of 33 Maiden Lane, a 27-story tower, and subsequently leased the top floors to the Federal Reserve Bank of New York.

 In 1997, Steven Witkoff left Stellar Management and founded the Witkoff Group, expanding into residential construction and land rehabilitation.